esatya/rahat/README.md

 When you deploy Rahat for production.
 Please make sure you backup the server's private key securely in an offline wallet, as it will contain some Ethers to perform various server tasks tasks.

 # Contributing
 Everyone is very welcome to contribute on the codebase of Rahat.
-Please reach us in [Discord](https://discord.gg/Xe59EVBs5N), **DEVELOPMENT Channel> #contribute** in case of any query/feedback/suggestion.
+Please reach us in [Discord](https://discord.gg/AV5j2T94VR) in case of any query/feedback/suggestion.

 For more information on the contributing procedure, see [Contribution](https://docs.rahat.io/docs/next/Contribution-Guidelines).